bridrod/Nagios/check-dell-warranty-README.md

 # Nagios
-New monitoring script for Dell Warranty using SNMP protocol;
+New monitoring script for Dell Warranty using SNMP protocol; Provides performance data as well.

 # Targets
 Targets tested: